 What does community policing mean anyway?
 It means hiring more police officers – in Harvard Park’s case, it would be 25 officers – to conduct community policing in one of the city’s deadliest neighborhoods.
 In community policing, officers learn the names of residents and cooperate with them to make the neighborhood safer.

 But given the amount of money the Los Angeles Council spends to settle lawsuits related to police misconduct, wrongful convictions, police brutality, and other types of misconduct, the city is in hot water for asking for federal funding when, in fact, it has enough money on its own to pay out tremendous amounts of money to settle police misconduct lawsuits.

 In December 2016, the city council paid out $8 million to end lawsuits related to the fatal shooting of three unarmed men in separate incidents by LAPD officers.
 The payouts became one of the highest in L.A. for deadly police shootings in the past 10 years.

 Given the high amount of police misconduct and police brutality lawsuits against LAPD officers, the city typically allocates $60 million per year for the so-called legal liability fund.

-Fact: between 2002 and 2011, the LAPD spent a whopping more than $100 million to settle lawsuits against police officers accused of wrongful deaths, shootings, police violence and brutality, wrongful convictions and other forms of police misconduct.
-All funded by taxpayers.
+Fact: between 2002 and 2011, the LAPD spent a whopping more than $100 million to settle lawsuits against police officers accused of wrongful deaths, shootings, police violence and brutality, wrongful convictions, and other forms of police misconduct.
+All are funded by taxpayers.

 The rather outrageous statistics and police misconduct trends within the LAPD beg the question: why wouldn’t the city prioritize spending on police training to prevent police violence and other violations of civil rights instead of having to allocate millions of dollars to settle such lawsuits?